xavierbarber/MIDS/README.md

       + Prefix	-p	1) The project name to download

-      + Prefix	-i	2) the directfory where the files will be downloaded
+      + Prefix	-i	2) the directory where the files will be downloaded

   Convert the xnat directories of the project in MIDS format: